rockharbor/core/app/plugins/sanitizer/README.md

         )
     );

-If you don't define the `$sanitize` var on the model, the Sanitize behavior will automatically use Sanitize::clean() on every field passed on Model::save().
+If you don't define the field in the `$sanitize` var on the model, the Sanitize behavior will automatically use `Sanitize::clean($value, array('remove_html' => true));` on every field passed on `Model::save()`.

+If you wish to skip a specific field, set the field to false

+    // clean everything except the description
+    var $sanitize = array(
+        'description' => false
+    );

+If you wish to skip everything for a specific model, set the `$sanitize` var to false.
+This is useful if you want to sanitize everything by default by applying the behavior to your AppModel but have special case models.

+    // sanitize nothing on this model
+    var $sanitize = false;

-Sanitization methods supported (aside from clean):
+Sanitization methods supported:
+* clean
 * html
 * paranoid
 * stripAll